+HOME resources are distributed through the DPA program (provides funding for down payment, closing cost assistance to income-qualified home buyers and reduces the cost of existing-stock affordable home acquisition.
 HOPWA funds are limited to income eligible individuals with HIV/AIDS and their families.
-These funds will help provide to improve housing stability for income eligible households in the subpopulation.
+These funds assist to improve housing stability for income eligible households.